 Loyalty Programs Help You Gather Customer Data

 The data collected from customer loyalty programs enable you to create targeted, personalized communications.
 The right email sent to the right customer, at the right time, highlighting a product or service you already know they are interested in will be opened, read and more than likely acted upon.
 Experian’s email marketing study found that personalized emails deliver six times higher transaction rates, but 70 percent of the brands failed to personalize their email messages.

 Loyalty Programs Enable You To Win Back Lost Customers

 It is always easier to regain a lost customer than it is to create a new customer.
 The information collected through loyalty programs makes this possible by giving you information about your customer’s past purchase history, where and how to reach them, as well as their preferred communication channel.
 That data gives you a competitive advantage over your competitors.

-While so many aspects of business are out of your control, a focus on becoming customer centric is in your power.
+While so many aspects of a business are out of your control, a focus on becoming customer-centric is in your power.
 Implementing a customer loyalty program is one of the strategies you can use to engage, keep and grow customers in today’s highly competitive marketplace.